Billmate/prestashop/Readme.md

 * The automatic order activation on status change is supported from PrestaShop version 1.5 and above.
 * This module doesnt support 1.4 anymore.
 * Part credit seems to be an issue before prestashop 1.6
+* Please let the decimals for currencies be 2 decimals, to prevent rounding issues.

 ## Installation